The current program in session is full. Stay tuned for future program offerings.

 Imagine yourself living an extraordinary life.

-Join us on a journey to bring alive the upcoming publication of Living an Extraordinary Life, co-authored by Christina Grote and Pamela Kramer.
+Join us on a journey to bring alive the book, Living an Extraordinary Life, co-authored by Christina Grote and Pamela Kramer.
 Discover the genesis and vision of ITP, its evolution since 1991 and the further reaches of extraordinary life nestled inside each of us, ready to blossom.
 Together, with ITP Mastery teachers leading the way, we'll explore and find new meaning and inspiration for positive growth and transformation of ourselves and the world.

 Designed for curious newcomers and seasoned practitioners alike, you are invited to experience the power of an evolving practice, co-create it with us and watch it and all of us grow in extraordinary ways.